Bill Shipsey: Windows On Elsewhere: 60 Refugees, 60 Views

 This project was completed and launched in Fondazione Sandretto Re Rebaudengo in Turin in May 2021.
 It comprises a book in Italian published by Il Saggiatore and a limited-edition box set of drawings and stories by each of the 60 refugees in Italian, English, French and Spanish sponsored by the Lavazza Fondazione.

 The drawings and stories have been exhibited in Turin in 2021.
-Lugano in Switzerland in 2022 and is currently being exhibitied in Casa Seminario 12 in Mexico City since February 9th 2023.
+Lugano in Switzerland in 2022 and is currently being exhibited in Casa Seminario 12 in Mexico City since February 9th 2023.

 Art 19

 In 2018, together with German friends Mike Karstens and Burkhard Richter, and fellow Art for Amnesty activist Jochen Wilms, he co-founded Art 19 GmbH to raise money for Amnesty International from the sale of artwork by the world’s leading contemporary artists.

 The name ‘Art 19’ is a play on Article 19 of Universal Declaration of Human Rights which declares that: "Everyone has the right to freedom of opinion and expression."

 Art 19 Box One was launched in November 2019 and was exhibited at the meCollectors Room Berlin, MAMCO in Geneva, the DOX Centre for Contemporary Art in Prague, and at The Grand Palais in Paris.